drduh/PC-Engines-APU-Router-Guide/README.md

-This is a guide to building a router using the PC Engines [APU platform](http://www.pcengines.ch/apu.htm), the [Debian GNU/Linux](https://www.debian.org/releases/jessie/amd64/ch01s03.html.en) operating system for [network address translation](http://computer.howstuffworks.com/nat.htm), stateful firewalling, Web filtering, and much more.
+This is a guide to building a router using the PC Engines [APU platform](http://www.pcengines.ch/apu.htm) and an operating system like [Debian](https://www.debian.org/releases/jessie/amd64/ch01s03.html.en) or [OpenBSD](https://www.openbsd.org/) for [network address translation](http://computer.howstuffworks.com/nat.htm), stateful firewalling, Web traffic filtering, and much more.

 I am **not** responsible for anything you do nor break by following any of these steps.